RomainSire/Old-Portfolio/README.md

 ## Context
 I builded my portfolio after a 3 month training at 3W Academy school (https://3wa.fr/)
-The portfolio is the last step to walidate this 3 month training.
+The portfolio is the last step to validate this 3 month training.
 I was working at my engineering job while I was building the Portfolio on my free time.
 That's why it took a while..

 ## About the code
 Purposely, I didn't use any framework for this project.
 As a consequence the code is not the cleanest nor the most organised, but I did my best to keep it easily understandable.
-The Portfolio has a fairly large "admin" section, much bigger than the "public" section.. which is very frustrating because I'm theoretically the only one to have access to it!!
+The Portfolio has a fairly large "admin" section, much bigger than the "public" section.. which is very frustrating because I'm theoretically the only one to have access to it!

 ## What's next?
 Many things!
 For the V2 of the Portfolio: